hivevm/doc/README.md

 	## Chapter
 	### Sub Chapter

 !w Remember: Each *markdown* file should be handled as independent document.
 Including a file into another it becomes automatically a child chapter.
 So use the highest heading in each file.

 ### Paragraphs

 A paragraph is consecutive lines of text with one or more blank lines between them.

+	lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.

+### Line Breaks

+For a line break, add either a backslash \ or two blank spaces at the end of the line; this is interpreted as continuation of the text.
+This is useful if the markdown text should be be wrapped for better reading, but logically the text remains on the same line.

+	lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy·· eirmod tempor or

+	lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy\
+	eirmod tempor

+lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy\
+eirmod tempor

+A text with less then two spaces is interpreted as simple line break

 	lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor

-	invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.
+lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor

-To organize the text thematic 3 -, _, or * can be used.
+To organize the text thematic 3 sings(-), underscores(_), or stars(*) can be used.
 On PDF this will create a page break.

 	lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy
 	___
 	eirmod tempor

 lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy
 ___
 eirmod tempor

-### Line Breaks

-For a line break, add either a backslash \ or two blank spaces at the end of the line; this is interpreted as continuation of the text.
-This is useful if the markdown text should be be wrapped for better reading, but logically the text remains on the same line.

-	lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy·· eirmod tempor

-lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy
-eirmod tempor

-A text with less then two spaces is interpreted as simple line break

-	lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor

-lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor

 ### Blockquotes